Sightseeing in Fukui

 Discover Fukui

-The Fukui Station area is convenient for transportation and sightseeing.
+The Fukui Station area : Easy access to transportation and sightseeing

-Awara Onsen is the largest hot spring resort in Fukui, offering a variety of ryokan and hotels.
+Awara Onsen : A major hot spring stay with a range of ryokan and hotels

 Official accommodation information